 The most critical question injured passengers ask is: How much money can I practically expect from an Uber accident settlement?
 The answer depends on numerous factors, including insurance coverage, the severity of the injuries, and how you pursue your Uber accident settlement or claim.

-How Much Can I Get from an Uber Settlement?
+How Much Can I Get from an Uber Settlement in May 2026?

 There is no one-size-fits-all number for an Uber accident settlement in Florida.
 The amount you do recover depends on several factors.